Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 Step 2: Install Exalate on Jira

-Jira is available on the Atlassian Marketplace, which you can find in Jira by clicking the “Settings” icon at the top right and then selecting “Apps” from the menu.
+To install Exalate from your Jira cloud instance, click the “Settings” icon at the top right and then select “Apps” from the menu.

 Click “Find new apps” in the left-hand menu and then search for “Exalate”.
 You should see several patches.